Piriformis Syndrome Diagnosis

 “Standard nerve conduction studies are within fairly normal limits.
 The motor and sensory nerve distal latencies, amplitudes, and conduction velocities are all within fairly normal limits, indicating there is no focal nerve compression or peripheral neuropathic process present.
 F waves are also within normal limits.
 Special testing of the latent responses with the hip in various stages of hip flexion and internal rotation revealed progressive prolongation of the H and F wave latencies and diminution of the H wave amplitude to significant degrees.
 This is consistent with sciatic nerve compression at the level of the piriformis muscle.
 I would also note that I have not yet seen a patient that is as flexible as Mr. Stehling have a positive provocative test.
 Needle EMG parameters are all normal, indicating there is no compressive radiculopathy or plexopathy present nor any denervation associated with the sciatic nerve compression.”

-You can read the detailed Provocative EMG Study here.
+You can read my complete Provocative EMG Study.
 Again, I removed the physician name and other personal information.
 My hope is that other people suffering from Piriformis Syndrome will get a Provocative EMG as soon as possible.

 An important Note: In the event you review the Provocative EMG Study, and you’re not sure what you’re looking at I’ll break it down.
 The H Wave test results are the answers I was searching for for the last five years.
 Many physicians and MRIs didn’t or couldn’t detect what this simple test did in a matter of a few minutes.